 After reading an article in the Wiltshire Timesin March 2016, Margaret and Andrew Shipley, former-workers of Avon Rubber, Bradford on Avon, were appointed to not only look after the donated material, but also to take forward and control an Avon Works archive, which included research into material from the factory now stored at the Wiltshire and Swindon History Centre in Chippenham.
-They have since spent many hours cataloguing their findings from the rows and rows of storage boxes on an Excel spreadsheet, and Andrew’s colleague has photographed many items for use both on this website and in the newspaper project about the factory by students at St Laurence School.
-They have also identified factory plans and photographs of use to Trowbridge College IT students tasked with developing a digital, 3D Avon Rubber factory.
+They have since spent many hours cataloguing their findings from the rows and rows of storage boxes on an Excel spreadsheet, and Andrew’s colleague has photographed many items for use both on this website and in a newspaper project about the factory by students at St Laurence School.
+They also identified factory plans and photographs of use to Trowbridge College IT students tasked with developing the digital, 3D Avon Rubber factory.

 There is much more cataloguing work to be done, and Margaret and Andrew would welcome anyone who has an interest and would like to help.

-The resulting work was showcased at a Bradford on Avon Arts Festival event on Saturday September 10th 2016 – some written and performed by the young people, and some written by Hannah and performed by the young people.
-Some of the performances from that evening, plus other work by the young people, were filmed and edited by James McQuade, the resulting film, Our Black Hole, being showcased at the official unveiling of the Iron Duke on 24th September.
+The resulting work was showcased at a Bradford on Avon Arts Festival event on Saturday September 10th2016 – some written and performed by the young people, and some written by Hannah and performed by the young people.
+Some of the performances from that evening, plus other work by the young people, were filmed and edited by James McQuade, the resulting film, Our Black Hole, being showcased at the official unveiling of the Iron Duke.